 Belgium allocates 500,000 euros to UN drug agency in Colombia

-Belgium is allocating half a million euros to the United Nations Office on Drugs and Crime (UNODC) to bolster efforts to combat drug trafficking in South America, announced Foreign minister Maxime Prévot on Monday during his visit to Colombia.
+Belgium is allocating half a million euros to the United Nations Office on Drugs and Crime (UNODC) to bolster efforts to combat drug trafficking in South America, Foreign minister Maxime Prévot announced on Monday during a visit to Colombia.

-During the visit, the Belgian delegation visited a farm that receives UN support to switch from coca to coffee cultivation.
-The farm is part of a cooperative that encourages farmers to replace coca cultivation with legal crops such as coffee, cocoa, avocados and honey.
+The Belgian delegation visited a farm that receives UN support to switch from coca to coffee cultivation.
+It is part of a cooperative that encourages farmers to replace coca cultivation with legal crops such as coffee, cocoa, avocados and honey.
 Prévot described the project as "positive" and worthy of support.

 "This is the most sustainable way to tackle the cocaine trade"